pounce-lang/js-core/README.md

 # Pounce-lang/core
 Pounce is a small concatenative language that runs in Javascript.
-The core of the language includes a parser and an interpreter called "purr".
+The core of the language includes a parser and an interpreter.
 A core dictionary of Pounce words is included, but can be overridden with a custom, perhaps more efficient, dictionary of words.

 ## about Pounce